 Like most major sports, women’s U.S. Soccer pay agreements are based on collective bargaining agreements held between U.S. Soccer and the players’ union.
 However, the previous agreement was set to expire in 2012 and the league and its women’s team has been operating on the expired agreement since then.
 The expired agreement was centered on guaranteed salaries and stability rather than the bonus-centered pay system that the men’s team have negotiated.
 Speaking of the current Collective Bargaining Agreement, attorney for the women’s player association released a statement “In early January, the Women’s National Team Players Association submitted a reasonable proposal for a new CBA that had equal pay for equal work as its guiding principle.
 U.S. Soccer responded by suing the players in an effort to keep in place the discriminatory and unfair treatment they have endured for years.”

-Other complaints regarding gender discrimination include hotel accommodations, scheduling and most recently an exhibition game in Hawaii to celebrate their World Cup victory that was cancelled due to the field conditions at the stadium.
-The EEOC will now investigate the charges in the complaint filed and determine whether the players have the right to sue US Soccer in court to recover any compensation they may be entitled to.
+Other complaints regarding gender discrimination include hotel accommodations, scheduling and, most recently, an exhibition game in Hawaii to celebrate their World Cup victory that was canceled due to the field conditions at the stadium.
+The EEOC will now investigate the charges in the complaint filed and determine whether the players have the right to sue U.S. Soccer in court to recover any compensation they may be entitled to.

-US Soccer players are not the only women to face pay discrimination in the workplace.
+U.S. Soccer players are not the only women to face pay discrimination in the workplace.
 Fair pay for women has been a hot-button issue for several years.
-Currently, it is estimated by US Census data that women employed in the same positions, make roughly 21% less in wages than their male counterparts.
-This percentage is based on nationwide median incomes of all workers in all positions, resulting in an average gap of 21%.
+Currently, it is estimated by U.S. Census data that women employed in the same positions, make roughly 21% less in wages than their male counterparts.
+This percentage is based on national median incomes of all workers in all positions, resulting in an average gap of 21%.